lesposito87/poorman-aws-playground/README.md

 - Ensuring `PermitRootLogin` and `PasswordAuthentication` are disabled in SSH configuration
 - Adding a cronjob to dynamically retrieve the EKS kubeconfig for our EKS cluster

-ℹ️ After the initial deployment (which requires at least one instance of this AMI), the AMI will NOT be rebuilt on subsequent terragrunt apply runs; if you want to **force the AMI rebuild**, set the variable `packer_build_ami` to `true` (file `root.hcl` ➜ automatically generated after executing the script `poorman-aws-playground-init.sh`).
+ℹ️ After the initial deployment (which requires at least one instance of this AMI), you can disable the AMI rebuild setting the variable `packer_build_ami` to `false` (file `root.hcl` ➜ automatically generated after executing the script `poorman-aws-playground-init.sh`).

 <br>